-The City did enter into a sale-leaseback transaction with the Municipal Electric Authority of Georgia to help ease its cash flow position during the year.
-However, because of increasing operating costs, its need to improve and maintain its utility system infrastructure, and repay its long-term debt the City continues to have a difficult time meeting its current obligations in a timely manner.
-If the City's cash flows and financial position do not improve dramatically in the near future, it could face the possibility of downsizing its workforce, selling assets, or even bankruptcy.
+Because of decreased revenues, increasing operating costs, its need to improve and maintain its utility system infrastructure, and repay its long-term debt the City continues to have a difficult time meeting its current obligations in a timely manner.
+Cash flows and financial position need to improve dramatically in the near future, or the City could face the possibility of downsizing its workforce, selling assets, or even bankruptcy.

-REQUIRED AND OTHER SUP PLEMENTARY INFORMATIO ON
+REQUIRED AND OTHER SUF PPLEMENTARY INFORMATION ON